Skip to content

 Non-Master Realm Authentication

 Starting with Keycloak 26.4.0, access to the global /admin/serverinfo endpoint is restricted to users authenticated in the master realm.
-When authenticating against a non-master realm to manage its configuration, keycloak-config-cli needs special configuration to bypass server info fetching and use alternative authentication methods.
+When authenticating against a non-master realm to manage its configuration, keycloak-config-cli needs special configuration to bypass server info fetching.

 Related issues: #1343